Answered By: Ming Guang Han Last Updated: Jan 23, 2020 Views: 3011

 - attempts to provide a single search engine for scholarly literature

-Note: Not all results come from scholarly sources, and not all scholarly material is findable in Google Scholar
+Note: Not all results come from scholarly sources, and not all scholarly material is searchable in Google Scholar

 - Google scholar may also uncover grey literature including government reports not often in traditional databases